xchau/Q3-Project-Front-End/README.md

 ##Demo Video
 [click here](https://youtu.be/GdP45lDkTq0)

-##About
+##Project Description
+Whether you live in the big city or a small hamlet, there are always things to improve. **this.city** serves to provide locals with an outlet to express their concerns about their city and potentially crowd-source a solution.

+##Features
-**this.city** serves to provide locals with an outlet to express their concerns about their city.
-Users can create an issue marker on the **this.city** map anytime they spot a broken traffic light or some garbage on the streets.
-This information is shared with other users, who may then verify (up vote) or contradict (down vote) the claims.
-Ideally, this creates a healthy citizen-driven ecosystem for the purpose of maintaining and bettering one's community.
+Users of **this.city** can create and track observable issues around their city.
+The app allows users to detail information about a particular issue and pin it to a map where other users may view it.
+Other users may also verify (up vote) or contradict (down vote) the claims made by the original poster to generate more/less public interest.
+This creates a healthy citizen-driven ecosystem for the maintenance and betterment of one's community.

 ##Technologies Used
 * React Native
 * React Native Google Maps
 * Android Studio (SDK managment)
 * PostgresQL
-* JSX
+* JavaScript
   * Axios
+  * ExpressJS
-  * Knex
+  * Node.js
-  * Express
+  * Knex.js

 ##Future Development
 1. Allow for users to leave comments on issues